 Are you busy with school or work?
 You can brighten up your day with enjoyable treats like Maxx Candy.
 It is one of URC’s first candy brands launched in 1993.
 And the late actor, Max Alvarado, was one of the first endorsers of Maxx.

 Filipinos are known to have a sweet tooth with a particular liking to chocolate.
+One of the go-to sweets of Pinoys is Nips.
 First launched in the 1960s, Nips is URC’s first branded chocolate.
 The name came from the reversed word spin, which is the first step in the manufacturing process of these candy-coated chocolate lentils.

 Jack ‘n Jill’s Nova, the first locally manufactured multigrain snack in the Philippines, has made a name for itself amongst the healthy snacks available in the market.
 Each chip is made from 4 fiber-rich grains making it a delicious guilt-free snack so you can have as much as you want!